This website uses cookies that store information about your usage of the page. By continuing to use this page you confirm you are happy with that.

 @article{Foerster2023a,

-author = "Förster, Frank and Romeo, Marta and Holthaus, Patrick and Wood, Luke Jai and Dondrup, Christian and Fischer, Joel E and Ferdousi Liza, Farhana and Kaszuba, Sara and Hough, Julian and Nesset, Birthe and Hernández García, Daniel and Kontogiorgios, Dimosthenis and Williams, Jennifer and Özkan, Elif Ecem and Barnard, Pepita and Berumen, Gustavo and Price, Dominic and Cobb, Sue and Witschko, Martina and Tisserand, Lucien and Porcheron, Martin and Giuliani, Manuel and Skantze, Gabriel and Healey, Patrick and Papaioannou, Ioannis and Gkatzia, Dimitra and Albert, Saul and Huang, Guanyu and Maraev, Vladislav and Epaminondas, Kapetanios",
+author = "Förster, Frank and Romeo, Marta and Holthaus, Patrick and Wood, Luke and Dondrup, Christian and Fischer, Joel E. and Ferdousi Liza, Farhana and Kaszuba, Sara and Hough, Julian and Nesset, Birthe and Hernández García, Daniel and Kontogiorgios, Dimosthenis and Williams, Jennifer and Özkan, Elif Ecem and Barnard, Pepita and Berumen, Gustavo and Price, Dominic and Cobb, Sue and Witschko, Martina and Tisserand, Lucien and Porcheron, Martin and Giuliani, Manuel and Skantze, Gabriel and Healey, Patrick and Papaioannou, Ioannis and Gkatzia, Dimitra and Albert, Saul and Huang, Guanyu and Maraev, Vladislav and Epaminondas, Kapetanios",

 title = "Working with Troubles and Failures in Conversation between Humans and Robots: Workshop Report",